-There are two primary energy codes adopted by states in the Northeast: the International Energy Conservation Code (IECC) and the ASHRAE 90.1 Standards.
-The IECC contains code provisions for both residential and commercial homes and buildings, while the ASHRAE 90.1 covers commercial buildings four stories and higher.
-While states often adopt the IECC in its entirety for both residential and commercial homes and buildings, some states adopt the IECC residential code and the ASHRAE 90.1 commercial code.
+There are two primary model energy codes adopted by states in the Northeast and Mid-Atlantic: the International Energy Conservation Code (IECC) and American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1 Standards.
+The IECC contains code provisions for both residential and commercial homes and buildings, while ASHRAE 90.1 covers commercial buildings four stories and higher.
+While states often adopt the IECC for both residential and commercial homes and buildings, some states adopt the IECC for residential buildings and the ASHRAE 90.1 for commercial buildings.

 International Energy Conservation Codes (IECC)